sgassama/mongo-vault-secrets-demo/README.md

 vault-0                                 0/1     Running   0          24s
 vault-agent-injector-xxx-xxx            1/1     Running   0          23s
 ```
-3. From the project root, run:
+4. From the project root, run:
 ```
 ./scripts/vault/init-vault.sh
 ```
-This script initializes the vault operator and stores the keys needed to unseal the vault in `./scripts/vault/vault-keys.json`
+This script initializes the vault operator and stores the keys needed to unseal the vault in `./scripts/vault/vault-keys.txt`
-4. From the project root, run:
+5. From the project root, run:
 ```
 ./scripts/vault/unseal-vault.sh
 ```
 > NOTE: Vault is initially in a 'sealed' state and this script unseals it since that has to be done before secrets can be stored and/or retrieved.
 > At this point the `vault-0` should be in a `running` state.

-5. Verify by running:
+6. Verify by running:
 ```
-kubectl -n vault-injector get po
+kubectl -n mvsd-vault get po
 ```
 The output should look similar to the following:
 ```
 NAME                                    READY   STATUS    RESTARTS   AGE vault-0                                 1/1     Running   0          9m46s
 ```
-6. Verify that vault is ready for secret storage/management:
+7. Verify that vault is ready for secret storage/management:
 ```
-kubectl exec -n vault-injector -it pod/vault-0 -- vault status | grep -E -i 'initialized|sealed'
+kubectl exec -n mvsd-vault -it pod/vault-0 -- vault status | grep -E -i 'initialized|sealed'
 ```
 You should see an output of `Initialized     true` and `Sealed          false`

 ---

 #### Vault Authentication Config
-1. Exec into the vault container:
+1. Exec into the vault container and authenticate vault with the root token:
 ```
-kubectl exec -n vault-injector -it pod/vault-0 -- /bin/sh
+kubectl exec -n mvsd-vault -it pod/vault-0 -- vault login <VAULT_ROOT_KEY>
 ```
 2. Enable & configure the Kubernetes authentication method:
 ```